Manipulator Differential Kinematics: Part 2: Acceleration and Advanced Applications: Singularity Escapability

 Quadratic-rate motion control is a method of controlling a manipulator through or near a singularity \cite{se1}.
-By using the second-order differential kinematics, the controller does not break down at or near a singularity, as resolved-rate motion controller would.
-We start by considering the end-effector pose $\vec{x} = f(\vec{q}) \in \mathbb{R}^6$ in terms of the forward kinematics.
+By using the second-order differential kinematics, the controller does not break down at or near a singularity, as the resolved-rate motion controller would.
+We start by considering the end-effector pose $\vec{x} = f(\vec{q}) \in \mathbb{R}^6$ given by the forward kinematics.
 Introducing a small change to the joint coordinates $\Delta\vec{q}$, we can write

 and the Taylor series expansion is

 where for quadratic-rate control we wish to retain both the linear and quadratic terms (the first two terms) of the expansion.